Buildstarted/buildstarted.com/_posts/2012-08-17-why-you-should-care-about-parrot-a-new-asp-net-mvc-view-engine.md

 Bottom line: Parrot view engine is built from renderers, and you can easily write your own renderers to add keywords that extend the language however you'd like.

-Creating a new renderer is as easy as implementing an interface and adding your new class to a <code style="display:inline;">RendererFactory.
+Creating a new renderer is as easy as implementing an interface and adding your new class to a `RendererFactory`.
 Any time the renderer comes across an element it will query the RenderFactory for it's renderer and use it to parse the block.

-There are currently several custom renderers including a renderer that supports a <code style="display:inline;">layout view, <code style="display:inline;">foreach and <code style="display:inline;">doctype.
+There are currently several custom renderers including a renderer that supports a `layout` view, `foreach` and `doctype`.

     //child view
     layout("viewname") {